FaresAhmed74/VDevPlan/README.md

+##  What is DevOps?
+**DevOps** is a set of practices that combines **software development (Dev)** and **IT operations (Ops)** to shorten the development lifecycle and deliver high-quality software continuously.
+It emphasizes collaboration, automation, and continuous delivery.

+---

+##  Challenges DevOps Teams Try to Solve

+1. **Miscommunications & Lack of Collaboration**
+   - Developers and operations teams often work in silos, leading to misunderstandings and delays.

+2. **Conflict of Interest**
+   - Developers aim to implement new features quickly.
+   - Operations prioritize maintaining system stability.
+   - This can cause friction without a shared goal.

+3. **Security**
+   - Integrating security into the development process (**DevSecOps**) to ensure vulnerabilities are addressed early.

+4. **Application Testing**
+   - Slow or inefficient testing can delay releases; DevOps promotes automated testing.

+5. **Manual Work**
+   - Manual deployments, monitoring, and scaling can be error-prone; DevOps promotes automation.

+---

+ **Key Idea**: DevOps bridges the gap between development and operations through culture, processes, and tools.

 #  AWS Cloud Learning Notes

 This repository contains my structured notes and summaries as I study AWS Cloud concepts, with the aim of sharing knowledge and helping others learn more effectively.
 [Course Link](https://skillbuilder.aws/learn/94T2BEN85A/aws-cloud-practitioner-essentials)